Skip to main content

 What is unscripted testing in pharma? +

-Unscripted testing is a structured exploratory testing approach permitted under FDA CSA final guidance (2025) and GAMP 5, where testers exercise software guided by objectives and risk areas rather than pre-defined step-by-step scripts.
-It is not informal testing — the tester records what was explored, what was found, and the outcome.
-Best suited for GAMP 5 Category 3 and 4 systems where vendor evidence covers the base platform.
+Unscripted testing is a structured exploratory testing approach permitted under FDA CSA final guidance (2025) and GAMP 5, where testers exercise software without pre-defined step-by-step scripts — guided instead by objectives, risk areas, and documented findings.
+It is not informal or undocumented testing.
+The tester records what was explored, what was found, and the outcome.
+It is best suited for low-to-medium risk configured commercial software (GAMP 5 Category 3 and 4) where vendor evidence is accepted for the base platform and unscripted exploration covers configured workflows.

 When is unscripted testing acceptable in GxP validation? +

-Unscripted testing is acceptable for lower-risk systems where the GAMP 5 category and risk assessment support a less prescriptive approach.
-FDA CSA final guidance endorses testing proportionate to risk — for Category 3 and 4 systems, exploratory testing with documented objectives and findings is a recognised alternative to scripted protocols.
+Unscripted testing is acceptable in GxP validation for lower-risk systems or functions where the GAMP 5 category and risk assessment support a less prescriptive approach.
+FDA CSA final guidance explicitly endorses testing approaches proportionate to risk — for Category 3 and 4 systems, unscripted exploratory testing with documented objectives and findings is a recognised alternative to fully scripted IQ/OQ/PQ protocols.
 It is not appropriate for high-risk Category 5 custom systems, where scripted testing with full traceability remains required.

 How do you document unscripted testing for FDA compliance? +

-Unscripted testing documentation must include: the testing objective and scope; the risk rationale justifying the approach; tester credentials and date; a record of what was explored and any deviations from expected behaviour; outcome; and a link to the requirements or risk areas targeted.
-The format doesn't need to follow a scripted structure, but it must be retrievable, attributable, and demonstrate objective-driven testing.
+Unscripted testing documentation for FDA compliance must include: the testing objective and scope (what functions were targeted and why); the risk rationale justifying the unscripted approach; tester credentials and date; a record of what was explored, including any deviations from expected behaviour; outcome (pass/fail/observation); and a link back to the requirements or risk areas the testing was designed to address.
+The documentation does not need to follow a scripted format, but it must be retrievable, attributable, and demonstrate that the testing was structured and objective-driven.

 Is unscripted testing the same as exploratory testing? +

-In the CSA context, yes — unscripted testing and exploratory testing are used interchangeably.
+In the CSA context, unscripted testing and exploratory testing are used interchangeably.
 Both refer to testing guided by objectives rather than pre-written step-by-step scripts.
-The key difference from truly informal testing is that both must still be documented, risk-justified, and traceable to requirements.
-The format of the test script changes; the requirement for evidence does not.
+The key distinction from truly informal testing is that exploratory or unscripted testing in GxP must still be documented, risk-justified, and traceable to requirements — it is the format of the test script that changes, not the requirement for evidence.

 How does GoVal support unscripted testing documentation? +

-GoVal supports both scripted and unscripted testing within the same platform.
-For unscripted testing, it provides structured exploratory test record templates capturing objective, scope, risk rationale, tester, findings, and outcome — generating a Part 11-compliant, audit-trail-enforced test record.
-Results link back to RTM requirements automatically, maintaining full traceability even for exploratory test sessions.
+GoVal supports both scripted and unscripted testing approaches within the same platform.
+For unscripted testing, it provides structured exploratory test record templates that capture objective, scope, risk rationale, tester, findings, and outcome — generating a Part 11-compliant, audit-trail-enforced test record without requiring a pre-scripted format.
+The result links back to RTM requirements automatically, maintaining full traceability even for exploratory test sessions.

 Manage scripted and unscripted testing in one platform